Civic technology: Venezuela

 Amidst the COVID-19 pandemic that was happening in Venezuela, programmers have made various apps with civic uses.
 One of which was Docti.App, it was an app that had a list of locations citizens can go to for emergencies.
 It had a filterable list to find whatever users needed, including medicine and oxygen bottles.
 Another example is Javenda, it was a web application used to find nearby hospitals.
 He gathered data from health centers, added it to a map, and made it accessible for users to locate them.

-Effects of civic technology
+Effects

 Effects on social behavior and civic engagement

 Because of the conveniences provided by civic technology, there are benefits as well as growing concern about the effects it may have on social behavior and civic engagement.
 New technology allows for connectivity and new communications, as well as changing how we interact with issues and contexts beyond one's intimate sphere.
 Civic technology affords transparency in government with open-government data, and allows more people of diverse socioeconomic levels to be able to build and engage with civic matters in a way that was not possible prior.